 In 2015, online sales amounted to over $294 million.
 By the fourth quarter of 2016, retail eCommerce sales made solely on desktops surpassed $67.4 billion.
 Forbes reports that B2C ecommerce will reach $3.2 trillion by 2020.
 That's nearly a 1000% increase in just a few years.

-As a company playing in the outdoor industry e-commerce channel, you should be obsessed with data and then using data to measure what is happening from it.
-The e-commerce trends emerging in 2017 are significant.
+As a company in the outdoor industry e-Commerce channel, you should be obsessed with data and then using data to measure what is happening from it.
+The e-Commerce trends emerging in 2017 are significant.

 Tablets and smartphones are making it easy for consumers to shop for products whether they are on the couch, on the go, or in the aisle.
 These devices are blurring the line between browsing and shopping by allowing consumers to access information, compare prices, and make purchases almost instantaneously.

 Read along below, email this article to yourself, bookmark it for later, or jump to the section that interests you most.
 The sections are:

 - Where Do You Stand with Your eCommerce?
 Ask These Questions.

 - The What and Why to Having a Direct eCommerce Platform for Outdoor Industry Manufacturers